smxi/acxi/README.txt

 Easy way to install.
 Change paths on local system if required.

+With acxi 3.2.16 or newer, self updater: sudo acxi -U

+Or, to install the man and acxi files manually:

 These are for GNU/Linux.
 These use a redirecting shortcut from smxi.org sudo wget -O /usr/local/bin/acxi smxi.org/acxi